Canada–United States relations: Mark Carney and Donald Trump (March 2025 – present)

-In March 2025, Mark Carney vowed to "win the trade war" against U.S. President Donald Trump, who had imposed tariffs on Canadian goods and suggested annexing Canada as the 51st state.
+In March 2025, Mark Carney vowed to "win the trade war" against U.S. president Donald Trump, who had imposed tariffs on Canadian goods and suggested annexing Canada as the 51st state.
 Carney condemned Trump's "unjustified tariffs" and pledged retaliatory measures until the U.S. "shows respect."
 In light of increased hostility between the two nations, the prime minister claimed that the economic and military cooperation that Canada and the US once had was permanently altered to the point of the previously positive relations being over.
 Mark Carney's victory in the Canadian election signals a shift in the country's relationship with the United States, as he aims to reduce dependence on U.S. policies.
 Carney has vowed to combat U.S. tariffs and protect Canadian interests, focusing on strengthening ties with Europe and Asia.
-Prime Minister Carney and President Trump formally met for the first time at the White House on May 6, 2025, nearly two months after Carney replaced Trudeau in office.
+Prime Minister Carney and President Trump formally met for the first time at the White House on May 6, 2025, nearly two months after Carney replaced Trudeau in office, where Trump continued to suggest Canada's annexation with Carney next to him.

 On May 28, 2025, Trump asserted that if Canada were to be formally annexed by the United States as the 51st state, it would be exempt from financial obligations associated with the so-called "Golden Dome" project.

+Additionally, after Canada's negotiations with China, in January 2026, Trump threatened to impose a 100% tariff on Canadian imports if Canada moved forward with a potential trade agreement with China, as the existing USMCA agreement requires trilateral consultations before any signatory may begin trade talks with a non-market economy such as China.
+Trump argued that such an agreement could allow Canada to serve as a transit point for Chinese goods entering the United States, warning that Canada would face an immediate tariff if the deal proceeded.
+However, Canadian officials clarified that Ottawa was not negotiating a full trade agreement with China but only addressing specific tariff issues.

+Despite the tariffs, on February 28, 2026 Carney expressed support for the United States after the attack on Iran, which led to Ali Khamenei's death.